 Foods high in healthy fat, like fatty fish, avocado and olive oil, can help you absorb vitamin D.

 If you have a digestive issue that hinders your ability to absorb fat, you also face an increased risk of a vitamin D deficiency.

 How Much Should You Really Be Getting?

-Some other organizations recommend higher doses, but according to the Mayo Clinic, taking in more than 4,000 IU a day is dangerous, and could result in side effects ranging from nausea and vomiting to heart rhythm problems and kidney damage.
+Some other organizations recommend higher doses, but according to the Mayo Clinic, taking in more than 4,000 IU a day is dangerous, and could result in side effects like nausea and vomiting, heart rhythm problems and kidney damage.

-Common Vitamin D Deficiency Symptoms:
+Common Vitamin D Deficiency Symptoms

 - Frequent illness

 - Hair loss